Childhood & Teen Anxiety / OCD

 - You want to better understand the systemic nature of childhood anxiety and learn tools to address it

-Why do you sessions with parent(s) if it’s the child who is anxious…?
+Why do you work with parents if it’s the child who is anxious…?

 Most childhood & teen anxiety treatment (including child-focused CBT) use similar methods used for adults, only with more pictures and simpler language.
 The problem is, child anxiety and adult anxiety differ in one fundamentally important way: children often can’t escape danger on their own, so they rely on adults to manage their anxiety response!